We mark the 10th anniversary of the play INIGO

 “Ignatius emerges as such a fascinating character… It is a real work of art that long may live when you and I are gone!
 Well done.” — Fr Myles O’Reilly SJ, Rector, Gonzaga College, Dublin

 Theatre critics have also recognised the play’s creativity, historical insight, and spiritual depth.
-Susan Elkin of The Stage described it as “thoughtful, engaging and very funny in places… topical and relevant,” while Mark Lawson (former BBC presenter) writes in the foreword to the published play: "Brilliantly written and acted...a great evening of thoughtful and dynamic theatre”.
+Susan Elkin of The Stage described it as “thoughtful, engaging and very funny in places… topical and relevant,” while Mark Lawson (critic and author) writes in the foreword to the published play: "Brilliantly written and acted...a great evening of thoughtful and dynamic theatre”.

 With performances across multiple continents, INIGO demonstrates the enduring relevance of Ignatius’ life and teachings.
 Jonathan Moore warmly invites schools and colleges — including in North America and Canada — to stage the play, noting that its power comes from Ignatius himself: “I was just the scribe through which it came.
 It is therefore bursting with his own enormous, transformative power.”